Home » Adding Effects to Scenes

 1. Double-click on the scene in the scene/effect panel that you want to add the effect to.

-2. Use the playback controls to find the exact moment in your scene where you would like the effect to begin to display.
+2. Use the playback controls to find the exact moment in a scene where you would like the effect to begin to display.

-3. Click the button and then on one of the following:
+3. Click the PowerDVD mrr ad14 Adding Effects to Scenes button and then on one of the following:

-: click on , select the frame or object you want to use from the available items and then double-click or drag and drop it on the video window.
+• Frame or Object: click on PowerDVD mrr ad53 Adding Effects to Scenes , select the frame or object you want to use from the available items and then double-click or drag and drop it on the video window.

-• Title template: click on , select the title template you want to use from the available items and then double-click or drag and drop it on the video window.
+• Title template: click on PowerDVD mrr ad55 Adding Effects to Scenes , select the title template you want to use from the available items and then double-click or drag and drop it on the video window.
 Double-click in the text box and then enter the text that you want to display.

-• Audio: click on and then click on the button to locate the folder that contains the music file you want to add.
+• Audio: click on PowerDVD mrr ad56 Adding Effects to Scenes and then click on the PowerDVD mrr br51 Adding Effects to Scenes button to locate the folder that contains the music file you want to add.
 Select the music file you want to use from the available items and then double-click or drag and drop in on the video window.
-The added music icon will display, indicating that music was added to the scene.
+The added music icon PowerDVD mrr ad57 Adding Effects to Scenes displays, indicating that music was added to the scene.

 4. Click on the added effect (if applicable) and then drag it to the desired position.